Winter Fuel Payment 2025 | Changes in eligibility

 What is Fuel Direct?

 If you are in receipt of certain benefits and are struggling with debt to your energy supplier, you may be able to have your heating bills partially or fully paid for directly from your benefits.
-This means the benefits you receive in your bank account will be lower each month while some of the money goes directly to paying off the debt.
+This means the benefits you receive in your bank account will be lower each month.
+As some of the money goes directly to paying off the debt.
 The deduction will also pay towards your current energy bill.

 Eligible benefits include: